-One of the world’s most powerful women and a renowned Kenyan politician have both returned to Lancaster University to receive Alumni awards.
+One of the world’s most powerful women and a renowned Kenyan politician have both received Alumni awards.

 A former Kenyan government minister for Youth affairs and Sport, she has also served as acting Minister for Higher Education, Science and Technology and held a ministerial post in the Ministry of the East African Community.